 Funding is allocated each year to Five College programs and committees for the following fiscal year through the consortium budget.
 This budget is drafted by Five College staff members in fall, based on their review of requests submitted by Five College programs in September and agreements among the campuses.
 (Requests from programs generally include clear indication of how funds will be used.)
 The draft FCI budget is then reviewed by the Deans of Faculty and Principal Business Officers, revised based on these reviews, then reviewed by the Board of Directors, which may require additional revisions before final approval, normally in late spring.

-In addition to funds allocated to programs and committees through the annual budget, during the year, Five College staff members allocate funding for other projects—in some cases in consultation with the Deans or Principal Business Officers.
-Most of these are awarded as the result of proposals submitted in response to requests for proposals (RFPs) for particular purposes.
-Some RFPs indicate deadlines for submitting proposals; in other cases, proposals are received and reviewed on a rolling basis throughout the year.
-Finally, Five Colleges reserves some funds for allocation at the discretion of the Executive Director and his staff.
+In addition to funds allocated to programs and committees through the annual budget, during the year, Five College staff members allocate funding for other projects through several mechanisms including the Five College Lecture Fund and the new (as of 2018) Symposium Fund.
+Information about both of these funds can be found on the Funding Opportunities page.
+Five Colleges also reserves some funds for allocation at the discretion of the Executive Director and her staff.

 It should be noted that Five Colleges occasionally agrees to allocate funds to programs or projects for reallocation by those programs, sometimes as part of the annual budget, sometimes under the terms of a grant awarded to Five Colleges.
 Five Colleges approves procedures for these reallocations and its policies govern how such funds will be accessed and expended.